iagox86/dnscat2/README.md

     command window
       session 2192 :: command session
        session 18644 :: executing a shell
-      [*] session 62456 :: command session
+       session 62456 [*] :: command session
     dnscat2>

-Note that some sessions start with `[*]` - that means that there's been activity since the last visit.
+Note that some sessions have `[*]` - that means that there's been activity since the last time we looked at them.

 When you interact with a session, the interface will look different depending on the session type.
 As you saw with the default session type